Dharun235/Control-and-trajectory-tracking-for-autonomous-vehicles/README.md

 # Control and Trajectory Tracking for Autonomous Vehicle

-In this project, you will apply the skills you have acquired in this course to design a Proportional-Integral-Derivative (PID) controller to perform vehicle trajectory tracking.
-Given a trajectory as an array of locations, and a simulation environment, you will design and code a PID controller and test its efficiency on the CARLA simulator used in the industry.
+In this project, I have applied the skills you have acquired in this course to design a Proportional-Integral-Derivative (PID) controller to perform vehicle trajectory tracking.
+Given a trajectory as an array of locations, and a simulation environment, I have designed and coded a PID controller and tested its efficiency on the CARLA simulator used in the industry.

 ## Dependency - Udacity VM Workspace
 The state code in this repository is aligned to run on the Udacity VM workspace.
 Refer to the classroom page **Ubuntu VM Workspace - Overview** to learn how to access the VM workspace and its restrictions and best practices.